 - Hardknott Pass A110 New Alpine Road

 Submitted by Joanna from The World In My Pocket

 One of the most beautiful road trips that you can go on in England is to the Cotswolds.
 Here you will find some of the most beautiful villages in the entire country.
 The outstanding area of natural beauty of the Cotswolds is best explored by car, to give you freedom of stopping in as many villages as you want.
-A Cotswolds road trip can be as long as you want it to be, from a long weekend to a week.
+A Cotswolds road trip can be as long as you want it to be, from a day trip from London, long weekend short stay or even a staycation for a week.
 You will never run of things to do and see in the Cotswolds.

 There are several villages which should be visited as early as possible, due to their popularity with tourists.
 These are Castle Combe, Bourton-on-the-Water, Lower Slaughter and Bibury.
 Some of them, such as Bibury and Lower Slaughter have very limited parking, another reason to visit either early in the morning or late in the evening.

 It is highly recommended to stay overnight in one of the cute B&Bs or traditional small hotels in the villages.
 This way you can not only experience the warm hospitality but also the delicious locally sourced produce prepared in the tastiest meals by the local restaurants.